oroce/web-development-workshop/introduction.md

 * `[` and `]`
 * `{` and `}`

-and not even in hungarian.
+and not even in Hungarian.

 ???
 Round bracket